 New York-based Hou de Sousa has had a very successful 2016, during which it won several competitions.
 The series of notable projects continued in 2017, with the firm winning the 2nd Prize at The National Museum of World Writing in Songdo, South Korea and becoming a finalist in the competition for Public sculpture in Sarasota, Florida.
 Hou de Sousa previously transformed 650,000 three-inch, translucent plastic balls from the National Building Museum’s Beach exhibit into a transformable assembly block system.
 They also won the 2016 Socrates Sculpture Park Folly Competition in New York with their adaptable proposal, Sticks.

-The firm’s projects are playful and unconventional.
+The emerging architecture firm’s projects are playful and unconventional.
 They work on an array of diverse projects that capture the attention of the public as well as the architecture community.

 The LADG is the winner of the 2014 Architectural League Prize, one of North America’s most prestigious awards for young architects and designers.
 Their recently completed art installation at the GSD explored concepts of the picturesque in contemporary architecture.
 LADG’s sensible renovation of a split-level single-family house the Silverlake neighborhood in Los Angeles captured the attention of both the architecture community and media.
 We look forward to seeing what they come up with in 2018.